 Shibuya is known for their “busiest crossing” so I went there to specially take a photo at the crossing.
 It’s a crazy 5 way crossing that turns green all at the same time so you can walk in any direction you want!
 You’ll find this crossing near the subway station.
 If you want to take a selfie, take it quick because it turns red rather quickly.
 You can also find the Hachiko Statue near Shibuya station at the “Hachiko Exit” if you want too 🙂

 I had lunch at Sobakiri Miyota near Omotesando which is a quick walk from Harajuku area.
 This place is know for their Soba so do get their soba.
 The prices were pretty reasonable, around 850 JPY for a dish with rice and soba!
 I was definitely happy with the place.
 My friend even said that it’s the best soba he has ever had in Japan.
 I got the duck rice (small) with cold soba, it was pretty good except that they gave too little duck meat.
 Try out the katsu-don with soba.
-It looks better!
+It looked better!

 The famous street in Harajuku is Takeshita-dori.
 On weekends, you’ll find hipster looking people whoa re dressed up as their favourite anime characters.
 Try out the harajuku crepes too when you are there.
 There are several famous crepe stores there but I went with Marion Crepes in the end.. for no particular reason.